Job & Internship Opportunities

 Hours: Part-time, flexible (8-16 hours a week)

-The Marketing Intern reports to the Marketing Coordinator.
+The Marketing Intern reports to the Marketing Associate.
 This position will be expected to support all department initiatives and is responsible for:

 Compensation: